FengUH/projects_viewer/README.md

 * CNN-based classification between Depression and AD

-* ynamic Functional Network Connectivity (dFNC) and brain-state transitions
+* Dynamic Functional Network Connectivity (dFNC) and brain-state transitions

 The goal is to provide a clean, interview-ready, and research-oriented demo that highlights Feng’s expertise in neuroscience, signal processing, machine learning, and scientific visualization.

 ---

 ## 🧩 Key Features
-1️⃣ Multi-Channel EEG Signals
+1. Multi-Channel EEG Signals

 Simulated multi-channel EEG time series